Variational Autoencoders for Anomalous Jet Tagging: Semi-Supervision -- OE-VAE

 \paragraph{Results}

+We first examine the mass decorrelation effects for OE-VAEs.
+The results are shown in Fig. \ref{fig:mdeco_oe} for MSE-OE-VAE and KL-OE-VAE respectively.
+Excellent mass decorrelation effects are achieved in both scenarios.
+One thing to keep in mind is that only outlier exposed metrics can be used for mass-decorrelated taggers.
+The equivalent ``planing'' effects only affects one space: the input space or the latent space.
+One should match the anomaly metric with the OE training scenario, i.e., if one trains OE-VAE in the input space, then accordingly using the input space MSE as the anomaly score will provide the desired mass decorrelation.

-When presenting results for OE-VAEs, we accordingly employ the mass-decorrelated anomaly scores, i.e. mean squared reconstruction error for MSE-OE-VAE and latent KL divergence for KL-OE-VAE.
-In Fig. \ref{fig:rocs_oe}, we present ROC curves for all the test signal samples after OE training for MSE-OE-VAE and KL-OE-VAE respectively.
-In Fig. \ref{fig:aucs_mdecomodels} we plot the AUCs of mass-decorrelated models for comparison, with the non-decorrelated VAE as a reference.
+When presenting anomaly detection performance of OE-VAEs, we accordingly employ the mass-decorrelated anomaly scores, i.e. mean squared reconstruction error for MSE-OE-VAE and latent KL divergence for KL-OE-VAE.
+In Fig. \ref{fig:rocs_oe}, we present ROC curves for all the test signal samples for MSE-OE-VAE and KL-OE-VAE respectively.
+In Fig. \ref{fig:aucs_mdecomodels} we plot the AUCs of all the mass-decorrelated models for comparison, with the non-decorrelated VAE as a reference.
 A summary of AUC numbers is recorded in Table \ref{tab:aucs_mass_deco}.

-Both MSE-OE-VAE and KL-OE-VAE give similar improved performance.
-The first observation is that the $W$ tagging performance is immediately improved.
-Respectively, a few test sets such as top have lower AUCs compared with VAE.
-This is mainly due to the extra mass decorrelation since mass decorrelation generally drops the AUCs of high mass jets.
-In comparison, the semi-supervised OE scenario gains better discrimination for top jets than the mass-decorrelated baseline DisCo-VAEs.
-Solely comparing the AUCs in the full spectrum, OE-VAEs outperform DisCo-VAEs in all the test sets.